 Each month we send out complete ADS-B receiver kits that include an ADS-B receiver, antennas, and all necessary cabling to qualified hosts to help increase flight tracking all around the world.
 You can apply to host one of our receivers or easily build your own.

-In April, we activated dozens of Flightradar24-supplied ADS-B receivers and hundreds more home-built receivers.
-Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of nearly 30,000 terrestrial receivers.
-New receivers in places like the United States, Brazil, Russia, and Australia are helping to fill in low-level coverage and MLAT tracking.
-And a trio of new receivers in Greenland is helping with ground coverage at important airports there as well as transatlantic flights.
+In April, we activated dozens of Flightradar24-supplied ADS-B receivers and hundreds more home-built receivers on all seven continents.
+Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of more than 30,000 terrestrial receivers.
+New receivers in places like Brazil, Mexico, and the United States, are helping to fill in low-level coverage and MLAT tracking.
+New receivers in places like Antarctica and Indonesia are adding areas of coverage to our network.

 The April map